Newton's parakeet: Behaviour and ecology

-Almost nothing is known about the behaviour of Newton's parakeet, but it is probable that it was similar to that of other members of its genus.
+Almost nothing is known about the behaviour of Newton's parakeet, but it is probable that it was similar to that of other members of its genus, such as the echo parakeet.
 Leguat mentioned that the parrots of the island ate the nuts of the bois d'olive tree (Cassine orientalis).
 Tafforet also stated that the parrots ate the seeds of the bois de buis shrub (Fernelia buxifolia), which is endangered today, but was common all over Rodrigues and nearby islets during his visit.
 Newton's parakeet may have fed on leaves as the related echo parakeet does.
 The fact that it survived long after Rodrigues had been heavily deforested shows that its ecology was less vulnerable than that of, for example, the Rodrigues parrot.

 Leguat and his men were hesitant to hunt the parrots of Rodrigues because they were so tame and easy to catch.
 Leguat's group took a parrot as a pet and were able to teach it to speak:

 Hunting and Fishing were so easie to us, that it took away from the Pleasure.
 We often delighted ourselves in teaching the Parrots to speak, there being vast numbers of them.
 We carried one to Maurice Isle [Mauritius], which talk'd French and Flemish.

 The authors of the 2015 study which resolved the phylogenetic placement of the Mascarene island parakeets suggested that the echo parakeet of Mauritius would be a suitable ecological replacement for the Réunion parakeet and Newton's parakeet, due to their close evolutionary relationship.
 The echo parakeet was itself close to extinction in the 1980s, numbering only twenty individuals, but has since recovered, so introducing it to the nearby islands could also help secure the survival of this species.

 Many other species endemic to Rodrigues became extinct after humans arrived, and the island's ecosystem remains heavily damaged.
 Forests had covered the entire island before humans arrived, but very little forestation can be seen today.
 Newton's parakeet lived alongside other recently extinct birds such as the Rodrigues solitaire, the Rodrigues parrot, the Rodrigues rail, the Rodrigues starling, the Rodrigues scops owl, the Rodrigues night heron, and the Rodrigues pigeon.
 Extinct reptiles include the domed Rodrigues giant tortoise, the saddle-backed Rodrigues giant tortoise, and the Rodrigues day gecko.